 Cristiano Ronaldo Welcomes Former Soccer Player with ALS to the Bernabeu

-Real Madrid and Portugal international soccer player, Cristiano Ronaldo, proves his worth off the pitch as well as on it as he welcomed a former soccer player who has been diagnosed with amyotrophic lateral sclerosis (ALS) to watch a game at the Bernabeu stadium in Madrid in Ronaldo’s personal box as shown in this Real Madrid video.
+Real Madrid and Portugal international soccer player, Cristiano Ronaldo, proves his worth off the pitch as well as on it as he welcomed a former soccer player who has been diagnosed with amyotrophic lateral sclerosis (ALS) to watch a game at the Bernabeu stadium in Madrid (in Ronaldo’s private box, no less) as shown in this Real Madrid video.

-Ricksen took up their kind offer and visited the Bernabeu stadium last week with his wife and daughter to witness Real beat Polish side Legia Warsaw 5-1 in a Champions League game.
-In addition, Ronaldo and Mendes also invited the widow, Chantal, of former Italian soccer player, Stefano Borgonovo, who died from complications with ALS in 2013 at the age of 49.
+Ricksen visited the Bernabeu stadium last week with his wife and daughter to see Real Madrid beat Polish side Legia Warsaw 5–1 in a Champions League game.
+In addition, Ronaldo and Mendes also invited the widow of former Italian soccer player Stefano Borgonovo who died from complications with ALS in 2013 at the age of 49.
 Find out more about the story here.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.